Mashhuraa/Calculator/README.md

 Functions
 ---------------------------------------------
-add(y, z): Returns the sum of y and z.
+'add(y, z)': Returns the sum of y and z.

-substraction(y, z): Returns the difference between y and z.
+'substraction(y, z)': Returns the difference between y and z.
 Displays a warning if the result is negative.

-devision(y, z): Returns the division of y by z.
+'devision(y, z)': Returns the division of y by z.
 Displays a warning if z is zero.

-multiplication(y, z): Returns the product of y and z.
+'multiplication'(y, z): Returns the product of y and z.

 Usage
 ---------------------------------------------